Dry Suit Course

 Want to stay warm?
 Want to extend your scuba diving season?
 Then dive dry.
 A dry suit seals you off from the water and keeps you comfortable, even in surprisingly cold water.
 There is incredible diving in the world’s cooler regions and in some areas, conditions are even better in colder months.
 Becoming a dry suit diver allows you to expand your boundaries and dive more places, more often.

-If you’re at least 10 years old and certified as an Open Water Diver, you can enroll in the PADI Dry Suit Diver specialty course.
+If you’re a certified Open Water Diver, you can enroll in the PADI Dry Suit Diver specialty course.
 If you’re also looking to complete your Advanced Open Water certification, consider our Advanced Cold-Water Combination Course.
 The Dry Suit Diver specialty course counts towards the PADI Master Scuba Diver rating.

 What You Will Learn